GuillaumeTz/fork-BuildOnSave/README.md

 - There is a menu named BuildOnSave in the Visual Studio menu bar with options to disable BuildOnSave and to specify what exactly should be built.
 Options are stored per solution.
 - A "BuildOnSave" pane is shown as soon a build starts.
 - An icon is added to the Standard toolbar that shows the build status for background builds. **red** for build failed, **yellow** to show that the build is indeterminate, and **green** means the build succeeded.
 If the icon shows an outline instead of a filled circle, the build process is active.
 Clicking the icon opens the BuildOnSave pane.
+Double clicking the icon cancel the current background build.

 ### Options